josepcrespo/the-agile-monkeys-api-test/README.md

 Using the `-d` option, the server runs in background.

+## Seed the database

+The project comes with only two users registered into the database (one with “admin” permissions and, the other one with basic “user” permissions).
+If you want to seed the database with dummy data, it can be easily done running the tests against the database used by the application.

+Use the `mysql` connection string from `/config/default.json` on `/config/test.json` and then, run the tests.

 ## GitHub Oauth login

 Feathers provides "[Login with GitHub](https://developer.github.com/apps/building-oauth-apps/authorizing-oauth-apps/)" functionality using OAuth 2.0, out of the box without much effort.